animal-tree/Writing-stuff/Stuff50-linear-angular-crazy-theory.md

 Maybe light in a vacuum is sampled uniformly randomly — isotropy — and light in a gravitational field is anisotropic — bent towards the attracting mass.

 One question remains: why are photon velocities sampled "uniformly" when they are definitively traveling in one particle-like direction?
 Answer: it's not exactly uniform.
 The probability distribution is biased towards its direction of travel; however the other directions are frequentially sampled — hence it has a frequency.
 The faster relative speeds in one direction always "sum to 1" in the average case with all of the directions by the nature of it being a probability distribution. (this part is dubious)

+Maybe EM is when these photons form collision patterns with themselves.
+E.g. monkey-in-the-middle in a sphere of gravitationally attracted corpuscles.